 Health Center Controlled Network

 The Louisiana Health Center Controlled Network (HCCN) is a HRSA-funded initiative focused on quality improvement in health care through the adoption of health information technology (HIT).
-The focus of the network is to support health centers in leveraging health information technology and data to deliver high-quality, culturally competent, equitable, and comprehensive primary health care, with a specific focus on improvements in:
+The focus of the network is to support health centers in leveraging health information technology and data to deliver high-quality, and comprehensive primary health care, with a specific focus on improvements in:

 • Clinical Quality,